 Net cash generated from financing activities for the year ended December 31, 2009 was RMB819.8 million (US\$120.1 million).
-Net cash generated from financing activities for the year ended December 31, 2009 was due primarily to the proceeds from our initial public offering, net of issuance cost, of RMB820.9 million (US\$120.3 million), the proceeds from long-term bank borrowings of RMB135.6 million (US\$19.9 million), the proceeds from short-term bank borrowings of RMB19.0 million (US\$2.8 million) and a decrease in restricted cash of RMB4.7 million (US\$0.7 million), which were partially offset by the repayment of long-term bank borrowings of RMB89.1 million (US\$13.1 million) and the repayment of short-term bank borrowings of RMB28.3 million (US\$4.1 million).
+Net cash generated from financing activities for the year ended December 31, 2009 was due primarily to the proceeds from our initial public offering, net of issuance cost, of RMB820.9 million (US\$120.3 million), the proceeds from long-term bank borrowings of RMB135.6 million (US\$19.9 million), the proceeds from short-term bank borrowings of RMB19.0 million (US\$12.8 million) and a decrease in restricted cash of RMB4.7 million (US\$0.7 million), which were partially offset by the repayment of long-term bank borrowings of RMB89.1 million (US\$13.1 million) and the repayment of short-term bank borrowings of RMB28.3 million (US\$4.1 million).

 Net cash generated from financing activities in 2008 was RMB649.5 million.
-Net cash generated from financing activities in 2008 was due primarily to proceeds received from the issuance of our Series A and Series B contingently redeemable convertible preferred shares and convertible notes that amounted to RMB613.2 million, proceeds received from the exercise of share options that amounted to RMB114.6 million and proceeds from short-term bank borrowings of RMB20.8 million, which was partially offset by repayments of loans from certain related parties that amounted to RMB41.7 million, the repayment of long-term bank borrowings of RMB37.9 million and the repayment of short-term bank borrowings of RMB21.5 million.
+Net cash generated from financing activities in 2008 was due primarily to proceeds received from the issuance of our Series A and Series B contingently redeemable convertible preferred shares and convertible notes that amounted to RMB613.2 million, proceeds received from the exercise of share options that amounted to RMB613.2 million, proceeds received from the exercise of share options that amounted to RMB114.6 million and proceeds from short-term bank borrowings of RMB20.8 million, which was partially offset by repayments of loans from certain related parties that amounted to RMB41.7 million, the repayment of long-term bank borrowings of RMB37.9 million and the repayment of short-term bank borrowings of RMB21.5 million.